fbpx

 Here are some of the lessons I learned from post traumatic stress disorder.

 I learned about the fragility of life.
-I realized that time can’t be spent dwelling on the negative or what’s lacking but rather should be spent celebrating all that is.
+I realized that time can’t be spent dwelling on the negative or what’s lacking but instead should be spent celebrating all that is.
 There is much to be thankful for if I take the time to seek it out and acknowledge it.

 I discovered the necessity of being present.
-Dwelling on the past filled me with sadness, focusing on the future filled me with anxiety, but being in the present gave me contentment.
+Dwelling on the past filled me with sadness, and focusing on the future filled me with anxiety, but being in the present gave me contentment.

 I recognized the value of sharing my feelings.
 It’s okay to tell my children I’m sad.
 I don’t need to be happy all the time to give my kids a happy childhood.